Making Photo Selection Easier

 to select photos

-A simple horizontal swipe gesture on the bottom cloud bar changes the image of the selected photo tile at the top.
+On the bottom photo section, I added a simple horizontal swipe gesture.
+It changes the preview of the selected photo tile at the top.

-Allow users to see how their product will look in their space by matching photos with their wall colors.
+Allowing users to change the background colors help them to see how their product will look in their space.

 I designed a customized preview based on users’ wall color, increasing users’ confidence in their photo selection.